 Six people I would invite to dinner are Nico Muhly, Raphael Nadal, Mike Leigh, Gina McKee, Alison Bechdel, and Elizabeth Peyton.
 Hillary Mantel and Willie Nelson can come over for dessert if they’re in town.

 in 2015, I was diagnosed with Atypical Parkinsonism.
 The diagnosis was changed in 2017 to apraxia.
-To deal with it, I play drum rudiments, walk, play Pickle Ball, and study Irish.
+(Later that year, my neurologist denied that he changed it, though both Trisha and I heard him.)
+To deal with whatever it is, I play drum rudiments, walk, play Pickle Ball, and study Irish.